 Public review documents and reports related to the Upper Llagas Creek Flood Protection Project are listed below.

-The DEIR has been circulated to local, state, and federal agencies responsible for project approval or permitting for a 45-day review period for comment.
+The DEIR was circulated to local, state, and federal agencies responsible for Project approval or permitting for a 45-day review period for comment.

 The chapters of the DEIR can be downloaded by clicking on the links below: